cmacdonald/WhoToFollow/README.md

 ## Pre-requisites

+We have managed to build on Mac or Linux.
+No one has successfully built upon Windows.

 1. Install Redis.
 On a Mac with brew, its simply (which also sets it running):
 ```
 brew install redis